Skip to content

 - --providers.docker.network=traefik

-- --api.insecure # Delete this line in production environment
+- --api.insecure # Remove this line in production

-# Below uses port 80 for ACME HTTP DNS certificate validation
+# Use port 80 for ACME HTTP DNS certificate validation

 - --certificatesresolvers.le.acme.email=me@example.com